kalendar/assessments/writing/paragraphs/overview.md

 ## Additional Resources

-The following resources provide additional information and strategies on the use of paragraphs in your writing:
+These resources provide strategies for using  paragraphs in your writing:

 * Parts of a Thesis Sentence: http://owl.excelsior.edu/writing-process/thesis-sentence/=
 * Paragraphing: http://owl.excelsior.edu/writing-process/paragraphing/